Rows: 8035 Columns: 67

 ## Number of Fisher Scoring iterations: 2

-Fit a linear regression model with low birthweight percentile (“LowBirthWeightPctl”) as the outcome and CES4.0 score (“CES4.0Score”) and poverty score (“Poverty”) as the predictors.
+as another predictor.
 Save the model fit in an object called “lmfit_bw2” and display the summary table.

 summary(lmfit_bw2)